Demarcation problem: Laudan

-After Laudan
+Modern proposals

 Others have disagreed with Laudan.
 Sebastian Lutz, for example, argued that demarcation does not have to be a single necessary and sufficient condition as Laudan implied.
-Rather, Laudan's reasoning at the most establishes that there has to be one necessary criterion and one possibly different sufficient criterion.
+Rather, Laudan's reasoning at most establishes that there has to be one necessary criterion and one possibly different sufficient criterion.

 Various typologies or taxonomies of sciences versus nonsciences, and reliable knowledge versus illusory knowledge, have been proposed.
 Ian Hacking, Massimo Pigliucci, and others have noted that the sciences generally conform to Ludwig Wittgenstein's concept of family resemblances.

 Other critics have argued for multiple demarcation criteria, some suggesting that there should be one set of criteria for the natural sciences, another set of criteria for the social sciences, and claims involving the supernatural could have a set of pseudoscientific criteria.
+Anthropologist Sean M. Rafferty of the University at Albany, SUNY in his text Misanthropology: Science, Pseudoscience, and the Study of Humanity contrasts science and pseudoscience within his discipline thusly:[E]ven for those subfields where there is a significant element of interpretation, those interpretations are still based on and constrained by physical evidence.
+And interpretations are always provisional, pending possible refutation by contradictory evidence ...
+Pseudoscience, by comparison, is scornful of evidence.
+The pseudoscientist reaches a preferred conclusion in advance, then selects evidence, often removed from any relevant context, to lend supposed support for their conclusions.
+Often the preconceived conclusion is one that justifies some closely held identity or ideology.
+Contradictory evidence is waved away or ignored, and as a last resort, one can always claim conspiracy to keep pseudoscientific ideas suppressed.

+In 2025, Springer Nature published the monograph A Working Scientific Demarcation, by Damian Fernandez-Beanato, which purports to use multi-criterial meta-analyses to offer the first working general solution to the demarcation problem.

 Significance

 Concerning science education, Michael D. Gordin wrote:

-Discussions of the demarcation problem highlight the rhetoric of science and promote critical thinking.
-Citizens thinking critically, and expressing themselves with reasoned argument in policy discussion, contribute to enlightened democracy.
+Discussions of the demarcation problem concern the rhetoric of science and promote critical thinking, which is important for democracy.
 For example, Gordin stated: "Demarcation remains essential for the enormously high political stakes of climate-change denial and other anti-regulatory fringe doctrines".